jlangr/ccode2/continuous-design.md

 You might recognize these characteristics from the Class Classes chapter.

 We have many design perspectives to help guide us toward a Clean Code system.

-clarity:
+As we change our system, we continue to reflect on one or more of these perspectives&mdash;SOLID, code smells, simple design, design patterns, and others, including various one-off principles such as the law of Demeter or Tell-Don't-Ask.

+We'll try, as many before, to codify it all in a simple, hopefully memorable set of rules.
+Consider this YADP&mdash;Yet Another Design Perspective.

+Our four design considerations are:

+* clarity: The programmer's intents in the system are all clearly stated.
+* conciseness (concision?): The programmer's intents in the system are all implemented in a minimal amount of code.
+* cohesiveness: Each module in the system has a high level of cohesion&mdash;all its elements maximally relate to one another.
+* confirmability: All behaviors in the system can be easily tested, in a way that also provides "living documentation" of these capabilities to its developers.

+### Clarity

 Within a function, we (generally) can't name our statements or expressions, though we can certainly group them in a manner that allows the function itself to describe its intent.